 Seeking some alternate way to avert disaster, he went to En-dor to see a witch.
 He asked her to put him in touch with Samuel, the recently deceased prophet of the Lord.
 She complied.
 Saul conversed with Samuel.
 He came away from the encounter as a hopeless, helpless, broken man.
 He committed suicide on the field of battle the following day.

 Among theologians there are various interpretations of this strange story.
-Here is my clumsy attempt to summarize the two primary schools of thought:
+Here is a broad-stroke summary of the two primary schools of thought:

 (Full disclosure: I agree with [B].
 The narrative itself offers clues to proper interpretation and raises questions that challenge [A].)

 1 Samuel 28:3 holds an essential part of the story:

 “Now Samuel had died, and all Israel lamented him...”

 The beloved prophet had been the spiritual leader of the nation nearly all his life.
 It was he who had anointed Saul as king.
 He had been Saul’s counselor and confessor.
 He had loved Saul and grieved when the king departed from the will of God.

 “And Saul had put away those that had familiar spirits, and the wizards, out of the land.”